Marc Anthony helps Boynton Beach couple get engaged on stage

 Denis Leborgne, during a live interview on WPTV's 7 p.m. newscast Thursday, said his proposal to Lizzette De Jesus was during the pandemic when Anthony wasn't performing.

-"I planned it for 14 months, it was really surreal.
-When we stood on that stage is like the twilight zone, you don't hear anything, you don't hear the crowd," said Leborgne.
+"I planned it for 14 months," Leborgne said.
+"It was really surreal.
+When we stood on that stage, it's like the 'Twilight Zone.'
+You don't hear anything.
+You don't hear the crowd."

 Leborgne said he arranged the surprise with Michel Vega, the CEO of Magnus Media, which produces the shows for Anthony, who is her favorite singer.

-Anthony started to sing the song "Y Cómo es El?"
-(And How is He in English).
-Toward the end of the song, he approached their location and sang to Liz, who was in tears.
+Anthony started to sing the song "Y Cómo es El? ("And How is He?" in English.)."
+Toward the end of the song, he approached their location and sang to De Jesus, who was in tears.
 At the end of the song, Anthony called him to the stage where he made his proposal while dropping to one knee and holding a ring.

 Leborgne said he prepared a few short things to say for the occasion but once on the stage, he said he drew a complete blank.

-Liz even “forgot” her name when Anthony asked her what was her name, and she replied "Boricua” (another name for Puerto Rican) thinking he was asking her where she was from."
+De Jesus even "forgot" her name when Anthony asked for it, and she replied "Boricua" (another name for Puerto Rican), thinking he was asking her where she was from.

 But she quickly said yes.
 And he is even trying to get Pope Francis to marry them at the Vatican.